 Don’t let the heat escape and reduce your heating costs

-Trapping the heat is so important for optimising your heat pump energy.
+Keeping all that heat your heat pump has created inside your home is so important for optimising your heat pump energy.
 The most obvious ways to do this is to keep doors and windows closed, but you’ll also need to take a closer look to spot any areas where heat may be escaping.

 Something as simple as a draft stopper could make a massive difference in how warm your home is.
 Drafts from doors that lead to open spaces like a garage should be blocked and try to keep heated areas as closed off as possible.
 The further the heat has to travel, the more energy it will need.